Skip to main content

 After the operator is built, users can add the layers they need on top of it.

-OpenDAL offers various layers for users to choose from, such as RetryLayer, LoggingLayer, and more.
+OpenDAL offers various layers for users to choose from.
 Visit [layers] for further details.

 Please note that Layer can modify internal contexts such as HttpClient and Runtime for all clones of given operator.
 Therefore, it is recommended to add layers before interacting with the storage.
 Adding or duplicating layers after accessing the storage may result in unexpected behavior.